Parents defend letting 6-year-old run Cincinnati marathon - NewsBreak

 The minimum age for the 26.2-mile race in Cincinnati is 18 years old, but the Crawford family of Bellevue, Kentucky completed the race with their 6-year-old son in tow.
 It’s the first marathon the entire family of eight has run together.

-Parents Ben and Kami Crawford, who document the family’s adventures on a YouTube channel, defended their decision and recognized their unconventional parenting methods in a lengthy Facebook post on Tuesday .FDA warns multiple companies over delta-8, CBD sales
+Parents Ben and Kami Crawford, who document the family’s adventures on a YouTube channel, defended their decision and recognized their unconventional parenting methods in a lengthy Facebook post on Tuesday.

 “We have never forced any of our children to run a marathon and we cannot even imagine that as feasible practically or emotionally.
 We have given all of our kids the option for every race.
 Last year two kids ran it without us.
 In 9 years we have been awarded a total of 53 medals – mostly to the kids.
 This year after begging to join us we allowed our 6 year old to train and attempt it.
 Both parents gave him a 50/50 chance of completing it and were ready to pull the plug at any moment if he requested it or if we viewed his safety at risk.
 We asked him numerous times if he wanted to stop and he was VERY clear that his preference was to continue.
 We did not see any sign of heat exhaustion or dehydration and honored his request to keep on going,” they wrote.